Bring 3D Printing to the Mechanics of Composite Materials Course, ME446/646

 Incorporate the Mechanics of Architecture into ME751, Computational Structural Analysis

 This course presents finite element fundamentals and advanced topics (e.g., post-buckling and thermal-mechanical coupling) in mechanics of materials and structures.
 Students combine theoretical and computational methods to gain deeper insight into the non-linear behavior of materials and structures.
 Students design their own projects to explore how material and geometric non-linearities influence deformation and mechanical instability in architected materials and structures.
-(Course offered in fall semesters.)
+(Course offered in spring semesters.)